sjenis/github-auto-tag/.github/ISSUE_TEMPLATE/internal-tool-request.md

 Description of why this would be helpful:
 Is the feature related to a problem?
 Please describe:

-- Does this relate to an existing feature or tool on the site?:
+- Does this relate to an existing tool on the site?:
-- Have you or another team member heard this before?:
+- Have you or another team member made this request before?:

 **Screenshots:**